Jason Detwiler, Baritone

-Following his return to OSJ as Tonio (Pagliacci) in November 2011, JASON DETWILER appears as Melchior (Amahl and the Night Visitors) with Opera Idaho, followed by a performance as Tonio and Gianni Schicchi in Stockton Opera’s double-bill production of Pagliacci and Gianni Schicchi.
-In Februrary 2012, he appears as Nick Carraway (The Great Gatsby) with Ensemble Parallèle, and then is featured as Count Almaviva (The Marriage of Figaro) with Opera Santa Barbara in March.
-On the concert stage, he will be a featured soloist with Central Oregon Symphony in their June 2012 performance of Carmina Burana.
+Following his return to OSJ as Tonio (Pagliacci) in November 2011, Mr. Detwiler appeared as Melchior (Amahl and the Night Visitors) with Opera Idaho, followed by a performance as Tonio and Gianni Schicchi in Stockton Opera’s double-bill production of Pagliacci and Gianni Schicchi.
+In Februrary 2012, he appeared as Nick Carraway (The Great Gatsby) with Ensemble Parallèle, and then is featured as Count Almaviva (The Marriage of Figaro) with Opera Santa Barbara in March.
+On the concert stage, he was a featured soloist with Central Oregon Symphony in their June 2012 performance of Carmina Burana.

 During the 2010 – 2011 season, Mr. Detwiler sang the roles of Valentin (Faust) with Opera Coeur d’Alene, Silvio (I Pagliacci) with Sonoma City Opera, Mr. Webb (Our Town), Melchior (Amahl and the Night Visitors), Sharpless (Madama Butterfly), and Billy Bigelow (Carousel) with Opera Idaho, Figaro (The Barber of Seville) with Opera Louisiana, Ahab (Hermann’s Moby Dick) with the American Philharmonic Sonoma County, Aeneas (Dido and Aeneas) with Boise Baroque, and was a featured soloist in the Messiah with the Boise Philharmonic.